happy-stl/iac/README.md

 ## License

-This project is open source.
-Feel free to modify and distribute as needed.
+This project is licensed under the MIT License: see the [LICENSE](LICENSE) file for details.